Health & Safety

 How Long Do Baby Wipes Last For?

-Once opened, most wipes last for around 3-4 weeks if they are sealed properly between use and stored away from direct sunlight and heat.
+Once opened, most last for around 3-4 weeks if they are sealed properly between use and stored away from direct sunlight and heat.

 In Conclusion